wp-plugins/mf-gig-calendar/readme.txt

 * a widget to list a few upcoming events in the sidebar
 * an archive to view past events by year
 * supports localization (waiting on translations...)
+* ability to display ranges of dates using variables in the shortcode

 The calendar can be placed in any **PAGE** or **POST** on your Wordpress site - even in more than one place.
 Just include the following short code where you want the calendar to appear:

 `[mfgigcal]`

 Requires WordPress 3.3 or newer because of the changes to the Wordpress WYSIWYG editor.
-Personally tested up to 3.4.1.
+Personally tested up to 3.5.1.

 = Future Plans =
-* ability to display ranges of dates using variables in the shortcode
 * a template in the options so you can control the HTML output of the calendar info so it appears exactly the way you want?
 * (Other ideas?
 Please tell me!)